 The official process of enrolling at the College, including arrangements for payment of tuition and fees.
-See the current class schedule at the College's website at oregoncoastcc.org for more information.
+See the current class schedule at the College's website at https://oregoncoast.edu/course-schedule/ for more information.

 Residency:

 A student's state of legal residence.